inkyblackness/ss-specs/media/moviChunks.md

 The entry with type ```0x4C``` will have a length of 0 and the same data offset as the next entry, ```0x04```.
 The entry with type ```0x04``` points to data of 0x300 bytes (= 256*3) which describes the new palette for upcoming frames.

+> At least for high-resolution videos, a scene change (with accompanying palette change) does not always entirely set the complete pixel buffer for the next frame.
+> In the intro video for instance, SHODAN's gaining of conscience scene has a few pixel left over from the previous scene.
+>
+> As a recommendation, a decoder should wipe the current frame buffer with 0x00 before applying a new palette/drawing further frames.
+> An alternative could be to remap all pixel values with palette indices as close as possible to the new palette, though this might alter the resulting frame too much.

 #### 5 Dictionary